 Under the relevant legislation, it is unlawful for the School to employ anyone who is included on the lists maintained by the Department for Education and the Department of Health of individuals who are considered unsuitable to work with children.
+This will be checked on the Teaching Regulation Agency portal.
 In addition, it will also be unlawful for the School to employ anyone who is the subject of a disqualifying order made on being convicted or charged with the following offences against children: murder, manslaughter, rape, other serious sexual offences, grievous bodily harm or other serious acts of violence.